 Juicing stimulates the body’s metabolism and at the same time lowers the calorie intake.
 The result is that it’s easier to lose weight without feeling under-nourished or starved.

-Reseach has revealed that combining fresh juice with probiotics works really well for controling weight.
+Combining fresh juice with probiotics works well for controlling weight.
 Why is that?

-One reason is that toxins in the body are mostly fat-soluble and therefore conveniently stored in fat cells.
-So the more toxins in the body, the more fat is needed to store them.
+One reason is that toxins in the body are mostly fat-soluble and conveniently stored in fat cells.
+The more toxins in the body, the more fat is needed to store them.
 And the body will stubbornly keep the fat unless somehow it can be triggered to eliminated it safely.

 And elimination is key.
 The body uses several exit routs—the skin, the stool, and urination are a few.
 Therefore, using hot baths or a sauna you can sweat it out.
-And if toxins cannot find their way out from the body farily quick, they will be reabsorbed.
+However, a common problem is that toxins do not find their way out from the body quickly enough and are therefore reabsorbed.
 Enters probiotics.

-Main point: Probiotic bacteria promote the elimination of toxic waste through the digestive tract and out with the stool.
+Main point: Probiotic bacteria promote the elimination of toxic waste through the digestive tract and the stool.

 Probiotics work in synergy with enzymes and nutrients in freshly pressed juice enhancing the effect.
 It’s like 1 +1 = 3.
 The end result is bigger than the value of the two agents involved.
 Therefore, consuming fermented food and fresh juice together supports weight loss.

 Juicing with probiotics

-A juice fast normally lasts for 3-10 days.
-During this time only fresh juice is consumed.
-However, adding fermented foods or a probiotic supplement can increase the benefits of juicing.
+A juice fast can last for 3-10 days and during this time only fresh juice is consumed.
+However, adding fermented foods or a probiotic supplement can increase the benefits of juicing for weight loss.

-Some people start by juicing three days.
-And after three days they decide if they can go on for another two days, and so on.
-This is pleasant strategy.
+Some aim to juice three days.
+After three days they decide if they can go on for another two days, and so on.
+This is good strategy.

 - Still, drink plenty of pure water

-- Consume fermented food like sauerkraut, homemade kefir, yogurt, natto (or take a probiotic supplement)
+- Consume fermented food like sauerkraut, kefir, yogurt (unsweetened), natto (or use a probiotic supplement)

-- At the end of the juice fast some start to consume small amounts the superb bone broth.
-(Bone broth is a good gut healer.)
+- At the end of the juice fast, start consuming bone broth.

 - One green apple